hannesdelbeke/unimenu/README.md

 - native PySide2

 ## Supports
+openmenu was tested in the following versions, and might work in other versions.
 - Unreal 5.0.2
 - Blender 3.2, 2.93, 2.8 (minimum)
 - Maya 2023, 2022 (minimum)
+- Substance Painter 8.2.0
+- Max 2024

 python 3.7+ due to f-strings and pathlib